-Neocaridina shrimp (Bloody mary) in one if my home tanks.
+Above: Neocaridina shrimp (Bloody mary) in a 2Hr Tank.
 They breed wildly in planted setups, even though the daily pH swings in such tanks is easily more than 1 point.

 pH is a measure of how acidic or alkaline the water is.
 The best way to think about pH is as a ratio of positive electrical charges due to ionised Hydrogen cation (H+) versus the negative electrical of Hydroxyl (OH-) anions.
 If there are exactly the same amount of (H+) and (OH-) then all the positive charges are balanced by all the negative charges.
 A pH reading of 7 is neutral, while numbers lower than 7 are acidic, and number higher than 7 are alkaline.

 pH fluctuations that stem from from changes in Carbon dioxide (CO2) concentrations are common in many natural bodies of water.
 CO2 builds up in natural bodies of water overnight due to organic decomposition.
 This causes the pH in the river/lake to fall.
 Once sunlight hits, plants begin draining the system of CO2 as a part of photosynthesis.
 This corresponding causes the pH in the water to rise.